D-Danos/Tableau-Web-Marketing-Performance-Dashboard/README.md

 ## Overview

-This repository contains the **Tableau Web Marketing Performance Dashboard**.
+You can see the dashboard directly here: [Tableau Public link](https://public.tableau.com/app/profile/danos.dimitris/viz/WebMarketingDashboard_17243592790950/Dashboard?publish=yes).
+This repository contains the data for the dashboard.

 The dashboard is designed to provide a comprehensive overview of a website's marketing performance, showcasing key metrics and visualizations to help analyze traffic sources, user behavior, and engagement.

 ### Goal